 For the simulation of particles as a continuum, also new boundary conditions are required.
 Here addZeroDistributionBoundary represents an unidirectional outflow condition, that removes particle concentrations that cross a boundary.
-For the usual outflow at the bottom of the bifurcation a new ConvectionBoundary for advectiondiffusion lattices can be applied, that approximates a Neumann boundary condition.
+For the usual outflow at the bottom of the bifurcation a new ConvectionBoundary for advection-diffusion lattices can be applied, that approximates a Neumann boundary condition, for further reference see [36].
 Since non-local computations (gradient is required) are performed on the the external field, also a Neumann boundary condition is required that is here implemented as addExtFieldBoundary.

-10.2.2 Euler - Lagrange
+11.2.2 Euler - Lagrange